sCrypt-Inc/scryptTS-docs/btc-docs/tutorials/auction.md

 ## Customize tx for `bid`

-Using [default tx builder](../how-to-deploy-and-call-a-contract/how-to-customize-a-contract-tx.md#default-1) cannot meet our demand when calling `bid`, since the second output - the refund P2PKH output - is not a new contract instance.
+Using [default call feature](../how-to-deploy-and-call-a-contract/call-deployed#interact-with-call-feature) cannot meet our demand when calling `bid`, since the second output - the refund P2PKH output - is not a new contract instance.

 In below function, we add all three outputs as designed.

 ```ts

 export async function call(
     signer: Signer,